-- Position near the goal line with the same coverage as for any scrimmage play. - Remind wing officials of the goal line location when inside the 5-yard line. - Be alert for a quick jump pass over the line of scrimmage. - If the runner has made a quick thrust into the line: - Be sure the ball is not moved forward after it is declared dead. - Assist the wing officials if they are screened/blocked out, and look for help.
+- Position near the goal line with the same coverage as for any scrimmage play. - Remind wing officials of the goal line location when inside the 5-yard line. - Be alert for a quick jump pass over the line of scrimmage. - If the runner has made a quick thrust into the line: - Be sure the ball is not moved forward after it is declared dead. - Assist the wing officials if they are screened/blocked out.
+If the wing officials are needing help to identify if the ball has crossed the goal line in the runner's possession, the Umpire will place a fist (left or right) across his/her chest to verify to the wing official that the ball has crossed the goal line.

-Remove the line-to-gain equipment from the sideline when the line-to-gain is the goal line.
+• Remove the line-to-gain equipment from the sideline when the line-to-gain is the goal line.
 The chains should be removed far enough from the side line so they do not impair your movement or create a safety issue for players.

-- Position as for any scrimmage play. - On a snap from between the 10 and 5 yard lines, release slowly downfield and STAY AHEAD of the runner to the goal line. - On a snap inside the 5 yard line, release to the goal line and officiate back toward the ball if necessary. - Note the farthest point to which the ball is advanced. - If short of the goal line, move quickly and help by marking the foremost point of the ball with an extended DOWNFIELD FOOT or by actually placing the ball.
+- Position as for any scrimmage play. - On a snap from between the 10 and 5 yard lines, release slowly downfield and STAY AHEAD of the runner to the goal line. - On a snap inside the 5 yard line, release to the goal line and officiate back toward the ball if necessary.

-- If you see the ball in possession of the runner touch or cross the goal line plane, move to the goal line (if necessary) and from a stationary position give the touchdown signal. - If the ball does not break the goal line plane, do not give any signal.
+- Note the farthest point to which the ball is advanced. - If short of the goal line, move quickly and help by marking the foremost point of the ball with an extended DOWNFIELD FOOT or by actually placing the ball. - If you see the ball in possession of the runner touch or cross the goal line plane, move to the goal line (if necessary) and from a stationary position give the touchdown signal. - If the ball does not break the goal line plane, do not give any signal.